dataenginewitharyan/System-logs-PySpark-ETL/README.md

 Docker & Docker Compose - Container orchestration psutil - System metrics collection
 Java 21 - PySpark runtime dependency

 🎓 Learning Outcomes

-By studying this project, you'll understand:
+By studying this project, you will understand:

 ✅ How to containerize data pipelines with Docker
 ✅ PySpark DataFrame operations (read, transform, write)